Jan 27, 2012

 Procrastination may result in stress, a sense of guilt and crisis, severe loss of personal productivity, as well as social disapproval for not meeting responsibilities or commitments.

-but there is a lot of truth in it.
+That’s a bit harsh π but there is a lot of truth in it.

 Procrastination is a personal strategy and when the chips are down we will get moving.
 Failing to meet responsibilities and commitments is probably more down to lack of motivation or lack of capability to delver a task.